Diffeological, Fr\"{o}licher, and Differential Spaces

-In contrast, if we start with a differential structure $\calF$ on $X$, the corresponding two procedures -- first passing to the diffeology that it determines on $X$ and then to the quotient diffeology on $X/\!\!\sim$, or first passing to the quotient differential structure on $X/\!\!\sim$ and then to the diffeology that it determines on $X/\!\!\sim$ -- might yield two different diffeologies on the quotient $X/\!\!\sim$.
-For example, this occurs with the irrational torus $\R /(\Z + \alpha \Z)$ as in Example \ref{e:irrational flow}.
-Also, the initial topology corresponding to the quotient differential structure on $X/\!\!\sim$ might differ from the quotient topology on $X/\!\!\sim$ induced by the initial topology on $X$.
-For example, this occurs with the quotient of the real line $\R$ by the open interval $(0,1)$ as in \cite[Example 2.76]{watts}. \eor \end{remark}
+\begin{remark} \labell{r:subsets diffeological} Given a diffeological space $(X,\calD)$ and a subset $Y \subset X$, the subset $Y$ might not acquire an unambiguous differential structure nor an unambiguous topology.
+The two procedures --- first passing to the induced differential structure on $X$ and then to the subspace differential structure on $Y$, or first passing to the subset diffeology on $Y$ and then to the induced differential structure on $Y$ --- might yield two different differential structures on~$Y$.
+Also, the D-topology corresponding to the subset diffeology on $Y$ might differ from the subset topology induced by the D-topology on $X$.
+Both of these ambiguities occur with the subset $\Q$ of $\RR$ of Example \ref{e:rational numbers}, as well as with the ``pinched topologist's sine curve'' of Example~\ref{x:top sine curve}. \eor \end{remark}